 Sisterlocks, on the other hand, can take up to 36 hours to install because of the intricate weaving technique used to loc the hair with a patented latch hook tool.
 Where locs require wax to twist larger sections of hair, Sisterlocks are installed with no hair product on small sections of hair.
 This precise and time-intensive process can create over 400 locs, which explains why your first Sisterlock session usually starts at about $500 and goes up to $800 (sometimes more depending on your consultant's skill level and training).

 With locs, you can start with braids, two-strand twists, palm rolls, or comb coils.
 With Sisterlocks, your consultant will use the tool to install a few locs during your consultation to see which pattern will work best on your hair type.
 Locs and Sisterlocks do have one thing in common, though: After installation, how you care for your hair will determine how well your locs mature.
 A follow-up visit is recommended, usually 2-4 weeks after your first appointment.
-After your follow up, re-twisting every 4-6 weeks is advised to keep your locks healthy and looking their best.
-The retightening sessions start at about $100 and usually takes 3-5 hours.
+After your follow-up, re-twisting every 4-6 weeks is advised to keep your locs healthy and looking their best.
+The retightening sessions start at about $100 and usually take 3-5 hours.
 However, after six months with your consultant, you can take a retightening class to learn to do the maintenance on your own.

 How to Care for Sisterlocks After Your First Appointment